-Find beautiful stationary and hand-write a letter to an old friend or relative dear to you.
+Find beautiful stationery and hand-write a letter to an old friend or relative dear to you.

 15. Switch hands.

-Try using your less dominant hand for simple tasks like eating or writing.
+Try using your less dominant hand for simple tasks like eating or brushing your teeth.
 Changing hands really stimulates the brain.

 16. Get a pet or adopt one.